-ON THIS PAGE: You will learn about the different types of treatment doctors use for women with ovarian, fallopian tube, and peritoneal cancer.
+ON THIS PAGE: You will learn about the different types of treatment doctors use for people with ovarian, fallopian tube, and peritoneal cancer.
 Use the menu to see other pages.

-This section explains the types of treatments that are the standard of care for ovarian, fallopian tube, and peritoneal cancer.
+This section explains the types of treatments, also known as therapies, that are the standard of care for ovarian, fallopian tube, and peritoneal cancer.
 “Standard of care” means the best treatments known.
 Ovarian/fallopian tube epithelial cancers are treated the same way.

 In cancer care, different types of doctors often work together to create a patient’s overall treatment plan that combines different types of treatments.
 This is called a multidisciplinary team.
 Cancer care teams include a variety of other health care professionals, such as physician assistants, nurse practitioners, oncology nurses, social workers, pharmacists, counselors, dietitians, and others.

-Treatment options and recommendations depend on several factors, including the type, stage, and grade of the cancer, possible side effects, and the patient’s preferences and overall health or personal goals, such as a woman’s age and any plans to have children in the future.
+Treatment options and recommendations depend on several factors, including the type, stage, and grade of the cancer, possible side effects, and the patient’s preferences and overall health or personal goals, such as the patient’s age and any plans to have children in the future.

 Concerns about sexual health and having children

-Women with ovarian, fallopian tube, or peritoneal cancer may have concerns about if or how their treatment may affect their sexual health and fertility.
+Patients may have concerns about if or how their treatment may affect their sexual health and fertility.
 These topics should be discussed with the health care team before treatment begins.
-Premenopausal women who are still potentially able to get pregnant and want to preserve their fertility may want to talk with a reproductive endocrinologist (REI) before cancer treatment begins.
+If you still potentially want to be able to get pregnant in the future, talk with a reproductive endocrinologist (a doctor who is a fertility expert) before cancer treatment begins.
 It may be helpful to discuss what options for fertility preservation are covered by health insurance.

 Surgery is an important treatment for these types of cancer.
-A gynecologic oncologist is a doctor who specializes in the treatment of gynecologic cancers, including surgery and medications such as chemotherapy.
+A gynecologic oncologist is a doctor who specializes in the treatment of gynecologic cancers, including surgery and medications such as chemotherapy (see "Chemotherapy," below).

 As mentioned in Diagnosis, surgery is often needed to find out the complete extent of the disease.
 The goal is to provide an accurate stage.
 Minimally invasive surgery is often used to confirm a diagnosis and to determine if a debulking procedure (see below) should be done at the time of diagnosis or after chemotherapy has been given first.
 This is important because imaging tests aren’t always able to see the full extent of a disease.

-For those patients with cancer that is confined to the ovary who proceed to have a debulking procedure, the surgery will also include a staging procedure that may involve the removal of various tissues, including lymph nodes, to see if there is evidence that the cancer has spread.
+For those patients whose cancer is confined to the ovary who proceed to have a debulking procedure, the surgery will also include a staging procedure that may involve the removal of various tissues, including lymph nodes, to see if there is evidence that the cancer has spread.
 For those patients with advanced cancer, removing as much of the cancer as possible is the goal.
-This procedure has been shown to provide the best benefit when combined with chemotherapy (see below) after surgery.
+This procedure has been shown to provide the best benefit when combined with chemotherapy after surgery.

 There are several surgical options for ovarian/fallopian tube cancer.
-The stage of the tumor determines the types of surgery.
+The stage of the tumor determines the types of surgery recommended.
 Sometimes doctors perform 2 or more procedures during the same surgery:

 Salpingo-oophorectomy.
 This surgery involves removal of the ovaries and fallopian tubes.
 If both ovaries and both fallopian tubes are removed, it is called a bilateral salpingo-oophorectomy.
-If the woman wants to become pregnant in the future and has early-stage cancer, it may be possible to remove only 1 ovary and 1 fallopian tube if the cancer is located in only 1 ovary.
+If the patient wants to become pregnant in the future and has early-stage cancer, it may be possible to remove only 1 ovary and 1 fallopian tube if the cancer is located in only 1 ovary.
 That surgery is called a unilateral salpingo-oophorectomy.
-For women with a germ cell type of ovarian tumor, often only the ovary with the tumor needs to be removed, which preserves the woman’s ability to become pregnant.
+For people with a germ cell type of ovarian tumor, often only the ovary with the tumor needs to be removed, which preserves their ability to become pregnant.

 Hysterectomy.
-This surgery focuses on the removal of a woman’s uterus and, if necessary, surrounding tissue.
+This surgery focuses on the removal of the uterus and, if necessary, surrounding tissue.
 If only the uterus is removed, it is called a partial hysterectomy.
-A total hysterectomy is when a woman’s uterus and cervix are removed.
+A total hysterectomy is when both the uterus and cervix are removed.

 Lymphadenectomy/lymph node dissection.
 During this procedure, the surgeon may remove lymph nodes in the pelvis and paraortic areas.